tumcms/Open-Infra-Platform/DoxygenHelp.md

 In Visual studio, build "GenerateDocumentation".
 In your build directory under Doxymentation/html you will then find something called “index.html”.
 This is a link to the index page of the HTML documentation browser.

-## Style sheet
+## Style
-When using doxygen within the Open Infra Platform, please use this style, start a comment block with /*!, start every line with * and end it with */.
+When using doxygen within the Open Infra Platform, please use this style: start a comment block with /*!, start every line with * and end it with */.

-Brief description: introduced by \brief
+- Brief description: introduced by \brief
-Internal comments: introduced by \internal
+- Internal comments: introduced by \internal
-Parameters: introduced by \param
+- Parameters: introduced by \param

 Refer to the doxygen manual (http://www.doxygen.nl/manual) for everything else.

-Useful links:
+## Useful links

 - Code blocks:
 Entire source code file: http://www.doxygen.nl/manual/commands.html#cmdinclude